-Christeena Haynes, MS, RD, LD; With contributions from Melissa Bess, former Nutrition and Health Education Specialists, University of Missouri Extension
+Contributors: Christeena Haynes & Melissa Bess, former Nutrition and Health Education Specialists, University of Missouri Extension

 In the U.S., approximately one in three adults has high blood pressure, also called hypertension.
 High blood pressure increases your risk of heart attack and stroke, which are two of the leading causes of death in the U.S. It is known as the “silent killer” because many people do not even know they have it.
 For this reason, it is important to have your blood pressure checked regularly.